skypjack/entt/docs/md/entity.md

 The group doesn't receive the ownership of any type of component in this case.
-This type of groups is therefore the least performing in general, but also the only one that can be used in any situation to improve a performance where necessary.
+This type of groups is therefore the least performing in general, but also the only one that can be used in any situation to slightly improve performance.

-Non-owning groups can be sorted by means of their `sort` member functions, if required.
-Sorting a non-owning group affects all the instance of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the set of entities).
+Non-owning groups can be sorted by means of their `sort` member functions.
+Sorting a non-owning group affects all its instances.

 ### Nested groups